 At the back, the rear mech features Orbit - a speed-sensitive fluid damper which does the same job as a roller-bearing clutch.
 The fluid damper allows the derailleur cage to rotate forward smoothly during shifting so as not to overtax the motors or battery.
 This new system also eliminates chain slap and improves security; meaning the same derailleur can be used with both 1x and 2x front chainrings.

 SRAM is offering three one-piece cassettes; 10-26t, 10-28t, and 10-33t which combine with 1x and 2x chainrings — the jumps between the 2x chainrings are 13-teeth in every combo.
-Even if you opt for a smaller chainring at the front, the 12-speed cassette offers an extensive spread of ratios and, in some cases, offers a broader range than traditional road gearing.
+Even if you opt for a smaller chainring at the front, the 12-speed cassette offers an extensive spread of ratios thanks to the 10-tooth cog.
+In some cases, this offers a broader range than traditional road gearing.